Linus Pauling: Biological molecules

 Pauling then proposed that deoxyribonucleic acid (DNA) was a triple helix; his model contained several basic mistakes, including a proposal of neutral phosphate groups, an idea that conflicted with the acidity of DNA.
 Sir Lawrence Bragg had been disappointed that Pauling had won the race to find the alpha helix structure of proteins.
 Bragg's team had made a fundamental error in making their models of protein by not recognizing the planar nature of the peptide bond.
 When it was learned at the Cavendish Laboratory that Pauling was working on molecular models of the structure of DNA, James Watson and Francis Crick were allowed to make a molecular model of DNA.
 They later benefited from unpublished data from Maurice Wilkins and Rosalind Franklin at King's College which showed evidence for a helix and planar base stacking along the helix axis.
 Early in 1953 Watson and Crick proposed a correct structure for the DNA double helix.
 Pauling later cited several reasons to explain how he had been misled about the structure of DNA, among them misleading density data and the lack of high quality X-ray diffraction photographs.
+Pauling described this situation as "the biggest disappointment in his life".

 During the time Pauling was researching the problem, Rosalind Franklin in England was creating the world's best images.
 They were key to Watson's and Crick's success.
 Pauling did not see them before devising his mistaken DNA structure, although his assistant Robert Corey did see at least some of them, while taking Pauling's place at a summer 1952 protein conference in England.
 Pauling had been prevented from attending because his passport was withheld by the State Department on suspicion that he had Communist sympathies.
 This led to the legend that Pauling missed the structure of DNA because of the politics of the day (this was at the start of the McCarthy period in the United States).
 Politics did not play a critical role.
 Not only did Corey see the images at the time, but Pauling himself regained his passport within a few weeks and toured English laboratories well before writing his DNA paper.
 He had ample opportunity to visit Franklin's lab and see her work, but chose not to.
+Despite these times, Pauling chose to move on from them and be thankful for the discoveries that he had already found.